Use pagination to access all GraphQL query results

 Skedulo GraphQL provides multiple ways to control the number of results returned in queries.
 You can access additional data by using pagination.

-Using the limit
+Using the limit parameter

-parameter allows you to request up to 10,000 top-level records, with dynamic limits applied based on query complexity to protect system performance.
+The limit parameter allows you to request up to 10,000 top-level records, with dynamic limits applied based on query complexity to protect system performance.

-parameter is calculated dynamically based on query complexity to protect system performance:
+Dynamic query limits: The maximum value for the limit parameter is calculated dynamically based on query complexity to protect system performance:

 - Default: 200 if not specified